vivozi/dcat-admin/README.md

     <img src="https://cdn.learnku.com/uploads/images/202009/27/38389/WFQxJ7qZ1k.png!large" height="80">
 </div>
 <br>
 <p align="center"><code>Dcat Admin</code> is based on <a href="https://www.laravel-admin.org/" target="_blank">laravel-admin</a>.
-Allows you to  to quickly build a fully functional backend system of high value with very little code.
+It allows you to  to quickly build a fully functional backend system of high value with very little code.
 Built with a wealth of common backend components, out of the box, allowing developers to say goodbye to redundant HTML code, very friendly to back-end developers.</p>

 <p align="center">
 <a href="https://learnku.com/docs/dcat-admin/1.x">learnku文档</a> |